ichung08/CPSC304/README.md

 - Everything is in /frontend folder and we are using React
 - Pages are in /frontend/pages folder
 - Components are in /frontend/components folder

-## Additional Information
-- Milestone 4 pdf: Cover page for Milestone 4, project description, project changes, schema, sql queries, screenshots, etc.
-- create.sql: Single script for all data and tables are in create.sql